russss/vite-plugin-render-svg/README.md

 import { manifest } from 'virtual:render-svg'
 ```

+> [!NOTE]
+> This plugin can't be used to provide images for use in the Vite config file itself (for example for PWA/plugin manifest generation), as Vite has to run the build stage in order to generate the manifest.
+(The `virtual:` URL handler is also not present when loading the Vite config.)

 Assuming you have one SVG file called `example.svg`, the manifest structure will be in a format like:

 ```json